umbobabo/component-balloon/README.md

-# component-subscribe-message
+# component-balloon

-It provides a subscribe message bar with an optional counter for read articles.
+It provides a balloon wrapper that expose content on a user click on an trigger A tag.